 Focusing on improving the relationship can increase each partner’s sex drive.
 This might involve:

-– planning date nights
+– planning date nights and doing activities together

 – practicing open communication

 – setting time aside for quality time with each other